Valgeir Valdimarsson would like to add you to his incredibly professional network on LinkedIn.

 Very funny.

-Once I pretended to be an island, in a project that The Hairpin called a “Iceland’s calculatedly modest PR rabbit hole,” and showed up in New York Magazine’s Approval Matrix.
-That was fun.
+Once I pretended to be an island, in a project that The Hairpin called “Iceland’s calculatedly modest PR rabbit hole,” and showed up in New York Magazine’s Approval Matrix.
+But that was a long time ago.

 My views on awards are not a secret.

-That has not stopped people from giving some of them to me.
+That has not stopped people from trying to give some of them to me.

 What else?